chef-boneyard/chef-rfc/new/rfcXXX-lifecycle-and-release-policies.md

   * **MAJOR** version releases (eg. 1.x -> 2.x) will include breaking or backwards-incompatible changes.
     * _Example: When changing the load order of any cookbook segments_
-  * **MINOR** version releases (eg. 1.1 -> 1.2) will include new features, bug fixes, and will be backwards-compatible to the best of the Maintainer's abilities.
+  * **MINOR** version releases (eg. 1.1 -> 1.2) will include new features, bug fixes, and will be backwards-compatible to the best of the Maintainers' abilities.
     * _Example: When adding support to the mount provider for special filesystem types that were previously unsupported._
     * _Example: Major version bump of a software dependency._
   * **PATCH** version releases (eg. 1.1.1 -> 1.1.2) will include backwards-compatible bug fixes.